 April 2019 Savings Report

 My take home income in April was £2,481.82.
-This includes my regular salary, my matched betting profits of £733.14, and profits from research participation and interest.
+This includes my regular salary, my matched betting profits of £733.14, profits from research participation, other stuff and interest.
 Note: my actual matched betting profits are higher, but I left some of this in my matched betting bank.
 I am surprised how much interest I earned given that this is only from my emergency fund.

 In April, I spent a total of £1,041.85.
 As you can see in the graphs, rent accounts for nearly half of my expenses.
 Yearly payments include everything that is paid only once/twice a year such as car insurance, travel insurances, flights to visit my family, etc. I transfer some money to a separate account each month and when I need to pay my a yearly payment, I use this money.
 This ensures my emergency fund is not hit by something that is not an emergency but a planned expense.

-I set up a Vanguard Stocks & Shares ISA as a new home for my FIRE fund.
+I set up a Stocks & Shares ISA as a new home for my FIRE fund.
 From the last financial year, I have £631.14 in it.
 From April’s savings and leftover from last month, I am going to transfer £1,533.46 into it.
 Currently, I am still waiting to verify my bank account but hopefully, this will be sorted soon.

-Apart from my Vanguard Fund, I also have £1,000 invested with Ratesetter for 114.9% interest.
+Apart from my index fund, I also have £1,000 invested with Ratesetter for 14.9% interest.
 If you are interested in opening an account with Ratesetter, please check the Terms & Conditions and do your research before you sign-up.

 Steps towards FIRE I took this month

-Firstly, I set up the above mentioned Vanguard fund.
-I also opened a new Nationwide account to take advantage of the 5% interest.
-With the money I had from the previous month, I filled this account up to the maximum of £,2500.
-I also transferred my salary to my Nationwide account.
-Plus, I am keeping my TSB account as this also gives me 5% interest on balances up to £1,500.
-I filled this right up to serve as my emergency fund alongside the Nationwide account.
+Firstly, I set up the above mentioned investment fund.
+I also opened a new bank account to take advantage of the promotional interest.
+With the money I had from the previous month, I filled this account up to the maximum.
+I also transferred my salary to this account.
+Plus, I am keeping my old account as this also gives me 5% interest.
+I filled this right up to serve as my emergency fund alongside the new account.